thenotoriousAKM/Indian-States-Debt-Analysis/README.md

 |:----------------------------------------:|
 | *Fig. 10: Spearman's Correlation Between State Size and Debt*  |

-The correlation indicates that larger states tend to accumulate more debt.
+The Correlation can be observed growing from 2015-2024, indicating that larger states  states tend to accumulate more debt.

 #### Why?
 Larger states may require more infrastructure, such as: